 In some countries, you can face the law not only for illegal operations with cryptocurrencies, yet for the very fact of their use.
 Such countries are Algeria, Nepal, Bolivia and Bangladesh are among the strong opposition.
 Even the usage of cryptocurrency in these countries, not to mention trading, is prohibited by law.

 One of the largest cryptocurrency exchanges that ever existed was the victim of a hacker attack in 2014.
-After 850K BTC were stolen from there, it ceased to exist.
+After 850K BTC was stolen from there, it ceased to exist.
 Hacking is always dangerous, the scale of the disaster can be colossal.

 Full financial decentralization is the crypto enthusiast's golden dream.
-However, still a very small part of the crypto world has dared to switch to this system, and even in such spaces often still remain centralized elements.
+Still, a very small part of the crypto world has dared to switch to this system, and even in such spaces often still remain centralized elements.
 Complete anonymity makes it difficult to solve the problem in the event of hacking or loss of data, and this is a serious obstacle to universal decentralization.

-In 2017, an entrepreneur from Yekaterinburg, Russia, decided to launch the production of vodka with the names Bitcoin, Ethereum and Ethereum Classic.
+In 2017, an entrepreneur from Yekaterinburg, Russia, decided to launch the production of vodka with the names Bitcoin, Ethereum, and Ethereum Classic.
 It is not known how such a cunning marketing plan ended, but the audience’s attention to the product with this name was guaranteed.

 Religious organizations did not stand aloof from the worldly bustle and joined the race for “despicable” digital “gold”.
 In 2018, Jesus Coin came out, possessing the qualities of indulgence, according to its developers.
 And BitCoen is positioning itself as the world's first kosher cryptocurrency.